IBM/ubiquity-docker-plugin/README.md

 ## Installing the Ubiquity Docker volume plugin
+Install and configure the plugin on each node in the Docker Swarm cluster that requires access to Ubiquity volumes.

 ### 1. Prerequisites
   * Ubiquity Docker volume plugin is supported on the following operating systems:
     - RHEL 7+
     - SUSE 12+

+  * Ubiquity Docker volume plugin requires Docker version 17+.

   * The following sudoers configuration `/etc/sudoers` is required to run the plugin as root user:

      ```